ImperialCollegeLondon/RSEBlog/docs/posts/20241031_design_patterns_2024.md

-`Design Patterns` were first introduced in the seminal book [Design Patterns: Elements of Reusable Object-Oriented Software](https://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612) by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides which are collectively known as the "Gang of Four" [Gamma al. (1994)].
+`Design Patterns` were first introduced in the seminal book [Design Patterns: Elements of Reusable Object-Oriented Software](https://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612) by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides which are collectively known as the "Gang of Four" [Gamma et al. (1994)].
 This book forms the foundation of Object-Oriented design theory and practice.
 A `Design Pattern` is a general, reusable solution to a commonly occurring problem in software design.
 These patterns are based on the philosophy of finding standard solutions to common problems in software engineering challenges.